-The School recognises the importance of providing students overseas exchange opportunities.
+The School recognizes the importance of providing students overseas exchange opportunities.
 Overseas exchanges provide a platform for students to exchange ideas and experiences about different legal issues and legal systems.
-The School has entered into collaborative agreements with several leading universities such as Amsterdam Law School, Bergen University, KU Leuven, Liège University, Emory University, Maine University, University of San Francisco, William & Mary Law School, Case Western Reserve University, Montreal University, Mannheim University, Fribourg University, National Chengchi University, National Taiwan University, Fudan University, East China University of Political Science and Law, Jilin University, Shanghai Jiaotong University Koguan Law School, Shanghai University of Finance and Economics, Renmin University, Zhongnan University of Economics & Law and Singapore Management University.
-We received three incoming postgraduate exchange students in Semester B 2018-19 and four incoming postgraduate exchange students in Semester B 2018-19 and four incoming postgraduate exchange students in Semester B 2018-19 and four incoming
+The School has entered into collaborative agreements with several leading universities such as Amsterdam Law School, Bergen University, KU Leuven, Liège University, Emory University, University of San Francisco, Case Western Reserve University, Montreal University, Mannheim University, Fribourg University, National Chengchi University, National Taiwan University, Fudan University, East China University of Political Science and Law, Jilin University, Shanghai Jiaotong University Koguan Law School, Shanghai University of Finance and Economics, Renmin University, Zhongnan University of Economics & Law and Singapore Management University.
+We received one incoming postgraduate exchange students in Semester B 2019-20 and four incoming postgraduate exchange students in Semester A 2019-20 from universities in Belgium, Norway and Switzerland.
+The School sent out two JD students to the universities in Semester A 2019-20.